Google Ads vs. Facebook Ads: Which Is Best? We’ll Boil it Down

 You’ll see important ad metrics that you didn’t know you needed, like impressions over a specific period of time, average cost-per-click (CPC), and more.

-In the Facebook advertising vs. Google advertising debate, it’s hard to choose a clear winner.
+In the Facebook advertising vs. Google AdWords debate, it’s hard to choose a clear winner.

 The fact of the matter?
 You’ll find the most success with your marketing campaign if you advertise on both Facebook and Google.